fabianthdev/eppendorf-test-task/TASK.md

 # Eppendorf Front End Challenge

 - Use the data in the provided data.json file to visualise a sortable table/list of entries
-- Create a simple form with the folowing requirements
+- Create a simple form with the following requirements

   - Name Input